mmckelvy/psql-sheet/README.md

 # psql sheet

-Output your psql queries to Google Sheets.
+Output your psql queries to a Google spreadsheet.

 # Usage